FEglese/sudoku-react/README.md

 - [ ] Timer
 - [ ] Confirmation for new game (If a square has been filled already)
 - [x] Refactor into Typescript (Completed 1/3/21)
+- [x] Buttons for clicking numbers (Completed 2/5/21)
+- [ ] Able to click off to unselect a cell on the board